-- An eligible entity can submit an application at any time to the department.
+- An eligible entity can submit an application at any time to the Department.
 Applications received postmarked by Feb.
-15 will receive priority consideration for funding in the next fiscal year's Intended Use Plan. - The application form is available at dnr.mo.gov/env/wpp/srf/ drinkingwater -project-assistance.htm. - A complete facility plan and a voted bond or other debt instrument are required for Drinking Water SRF loan consideration.
-For more information, see the Readiness-to-Proceed Fact Sheet at dnr.mo.gov/pubs/pub2361.htm.
-(A debt instrument includes general obligation and revenue bonds.) - Potential applicants are encouraged to contact the Financial Assistance Center prior to submitting an application.
+15 will receive priority consideration for funding in the next fiscal year's Intended Use Plan. - The application form is available at dnr.mo.gov/env/wpp/srf/ drinkingwater-project-assistance.htm. - A complete facility plan and a voter-approved bond or other debt instrument are required for Drinking Water SRF loan consideration.
+For more information, see the Readiness-to Proceed fact sheet at dnr.mo.gov/pubs pub2361.htm.
+(A debt instrument includes general obligation and revenue bonds.)